 The Department requires the production and presentation of a thesis poster in lieu of a comprehensive exam.
 The poster requirement has deepened students’ learning by requiring them to present their work to a wide audience of their peers and faculty members.

 Early in the Spring semester, the Department hosts two poster information sessions.
 A handout with important guidelines will be distributed at that time.
 Students who are curious about what a poster looks like are welcome to view exemplary posters which are displayed outside of 127 Corwin Hall.

-Students are required to upload a PDF of their thesis poster into the Politics Thesis Poster Database by the stated deadline (see Important Dates).
-A link with the database along with instructions will be sent as the deadline nears.
+Students are required to upload a PDF of their thesis poster into the Politics Thesis Poster Database by the stated deadline.
+A link to the database, along with instructions, will be sent as the deadline nears.
 An initial penalty of 2/3 of a letter grade and an additional penalty of 1/3 of a letter grade for every 24 hours that a poster is late will be applied, beginning at 4:00 pm on the PDF due date.
 [NOTE: The Department will order and pay for the posters.]

 Beginning with the Class of 2022, the Department will award four $500 outstanding senior thesis poster prizes.
 Three will be determined by faculty graders, and one will be determined by an audience vote.

-Questions about the thesis poster session requirement should be directed to Department Coordinator Gina Palmisano, and Graduate Coordinator for Senior Thesis Poster Session, Elliot Ji.
+Questions about the thesis poster session requirement should be directed to Department Coordinator, Gina Palmisano.